 - Spray a casserole dish with nonstick cooking spray.

-- Pour mixture into the dish and refrigerate until firm, roughly 2 hours.
+- Pour mixture into the dish and refrigerate until firm, roughly two hours.

 - Slice into squares and serve.